Beth discovers inner strength when she loses what she loves most.

 He showed her how sweet a deep kiss could be.
-It happened one night in back of the "Cave".
 He didn't push and that is as far as it went.
-The tingling between her legs and sweet longing in her nipples was an appetizer for her to dream on.
+The tingling between her legs and sweet longing in her nipples was an appetizer to dream on.

 When it was just the two of them, they fit together like puzzle pieces.
 He would advise her about what to take and expect in high school.
 He offered to help with Organic Chemistry, Microbiology, and Trig.
 So far she had done well in school but she desperately needed a scholarship for college.

-Donny taught her to enjoy romance.
-He brought her flowers; something in season.
+Donny brought her flowers; something in season.
 A handful of light and sweet romance; tulips, daffodils, babies breath, or wildflowers.

 He would tuck a flower behind her ear and then kiss her gently.

-"You are lovely.
-I believe a gardenia might be the flower for you but they don't grow around here.
+"You are so unique.
+A gardenia might be the flower for you.
 Lady Day used to put one behind her ear when she sang."

 They kept each other company throughout the summer.
 Although they made out, they never hooked up.
 Beth told him she wasn't ready.
-He didn't push.
 It was sweet and innocent like something out of a Jane Austen book.